 The best thing about going off to college is the fact that you’re finally free to eat and drink what you want.
 However, most students quickly realize that going outside of their bedrooms when they’re hungry is the last thing they want to do.
 If you get similarly lazy, why not treat yourself to one of the best quiet mini fridges on the market?
-There’s nothing like having your snack stash at your fingertips!

 As always, before I get into my reviews, I ought to establish a baseline for the products we’re looking for.
 No matter what you need a mini fridge for, there are some basic features you should pay attention to.
 On top of those, there are all sorts of extra components that can make a mini fridge go from basic to extra in just a few moments.
 So let’s start with the most obvious one.